About

 • The Goalkeeper must throw the ball directly out of the penalty area within four (4) seconds of being ready to do so.

-• The Goalkeeper cannot touch the ball again until an opponent makes contact with it (two touch rule).
+• The Goalkeeper cannot touch the ball again in their own half until an opponent makes contact with the ball (two touch rule).

 • The Goalkeeper can throw to wherever on the court but a goal cannot be scored directly from the clearance.